 - GEFORCE RTX 2080 Ti is NVIDIA’s flagship graphics card based on NVIDIA Turing™ GPU architecture and ultra-fast GDDR6 memory.

 Systems that use these and other GPUs to scale ML workloads need high-performance interconnect technologies to make cost-effective use of their performance capabilities.
 Interconnect technologies available include InfiniBand, Omni-Path, and remote direct memory access (RDMA).

-Most important, PSSC Labs’ family of HPC systems are ML-ready systems that are purpose-built for an organization’s needs.
+Most important, PSSC Labs’ family of HPC systems are Machine Learning ready systems that are purpose-built for an organization’s needs.
 The solutions come production ready, which is known to be critical from a data scientist’s perspective.
 PSSC Labs does not need to spend time on IT issues, as clients are assured the systems they are using for their ML efforts can scale to meet the demands of their applications.